AdrianFalb/demoRMR-all/README.md

 Slovak University of Technology in Bratislava

-Institute of Robotics and Cybernetics Faculty of Electrical Engineering and Informatics
+Institute of Robotics and Cybernetics, Faculty of Electrical Engineering and Informatics

 2022/2023